Course

 9. Future Directions

-The course will employ a variety of instructional methods to accomplish its objectives, including some of the following: lectures, and may include field trips, guest speakers, audio-visual presentations, debates, and individual readings by students.
+The course will employ a variety of instructional methods to accomplish its objectives, including some of the following: lectures, field trips, guest speakers, audio-visual materials, debates, and research papers.

 An example of a possible evaluation scheme would be: